luk3Sky/nexellence/README.md

 1. Install the latest version of [Node.js](https://nodejs.org).
 This application requires Node.js 4.x.

-2. Install and setup [MySQL](https://www.mysql.com/) locally
+2. Install and setup [MySQL](https://www.mysql.com/) locally .

-3. Start MySQL and create a database called **nexcellence**.
+3. (Optional) Start MySQL and create a database called **nexcellence**.

 4. Clone this repository or download and unzip [this](https://github.com/luk3Sky/nexellence/archive/master.zip) zip file.

 5. Navigate to the **nexcellence** directory and install the project dependencies:

     ```
-    npm install
+    npm run install:full
     ```

 6. Open **server/config.js** and make sure the **databaseURL** matches your configuration (use your user name)

-7. Type the following command to build the client application:
+7. Type the following command to start the production application (both the front-end and the back-end `concurrently`):

     ```
-    npm run webpack
-    ```

-    The project is written using ECMAScript 6 including ECMAScript 6 modules.

-8. Type the following command to start the server:

-    ```
     npm start
     ```

-    The database is automatically populated
+    The database is automatically populated with some initial data.

-9. Open a browser and access [http://localhost:5000](http://localhost:5000)
+8. Open a browser and access [http://localhost:3000](http://localhost:3000)

 ## Developer Environment